Sawatzky Equine Services

 Due to her love of diversity and personal experience in a variety of disciplines, it is not uncommon to see horses from many other disciplines in her Obstacle Clinics.
 She is passionate about using obstacle work to accelerate the development of horses and riders in learning to be brave, confident and calm - regardless of their goals.

 Because she is small in stature, she also brings a very specialized talent to Sawatzky Equine Services, and is known as an accomplished pony trainer too.

 As a top graduate of the BC Equine Sports Therapy program, Melissa brings a strong commitment to the comfort and wellbeing of all the horses at Sawatzky Equine, and is instrumental in keeping the horses healthy, happy and feeling their best.
 She is also a certified saddle fitter and offers this service to both individuals and groups in saddle fitting clinics and individual assessments.

-Recently, Melissa discovered the huge value to herself, and her students, from the tool of Belief Repatterning.
-She is moving towards certifying as a Belief Specialist to offer mindset coaching to her students as well.
+In addition, Melissa discovered the huge value to herself, and her students, from the tool of Belief Repatterning.
+She is now certified as a Belief Specialist and offers mindset coaching to her students as well.